gaikwadapurva/Linux-Server-Configuration/README.md

 $ cat grader.pub
 ```

-In the instance (accessed through the browser console), switch into the grader user-- ```$ sudo su - grader``` --and create a subdirectory called '.ssh' and set the owner to the grader user and set the permission to read write and execute only to the grader user.
+In the instance (accessed through the browser console), switch into the grader user using the command ```$ sudo su - grader``` and create a subdirectory called '.ssh' and set the owner to the grader user and set the permission to read write and execute only to the grader user.

 ```linux
 $ mkdir .ssh